wolf99/beginner-java-sushi-gitbook/en/basic-variables.md

  int myAge = 14;
  ```

-10. Add the following code to a new file called "MyAgeInt.java"
+10. Add the following code to a new file called `MyAgeInt.java`

  ```java
  public class MyAgeInt{